AC-AMunro/spdevfx-calendar-feed-webpart/README.md

 The solution was designed to allow other calendar feed types (or any other type of data you'd like to show as events).
 If you have additional feeds that you'd like to support, please contact the author or submit a pull request.

 To improve performance, the web part caches the events to the user's local storage (so that it doesn't retrieve the events every time the user visits the page).
 You can turn off the cache by setting the cache duration to 0 minutes.

-For more information about how this solution was built, including some design decisions and information on how you can extend this example to allow additional event feed provider, visit the original calendar-feed-summary author's blog: https://tahoeninjas.blog/creating-a-calendar-feed-web-part.

 ## Origins